-The need to be brief, to cut to the chase, and to avoid any extraneous information is essential if you want to be an effective communicator.
+The need to be brief, to cut to the chase, and to avoid any extraneous information is essential if you want to get better at public speaking

 Yet, many of us struggle to keep our message brief, as it requires more effort to plan and refine the content.